Scholarships for RMA and APPA Training

 - The scholarship recipients must use their scholarship in the year they awarded.
 If the scholarship is not used within one year the recipient will lose the scholarship and have to re-apply.

-- The Board will award four separate scholarships for tuition and recommend to APPA one separate scholarship for tuition for the Institute each year.
+- The Board will award four separate scholarships for tuition for the Institute each year.

-- The Board will award a scholarship for tuition and recommend to APPA a scholarship for tuition to the Academy each year.
+- The Board will award a scholarship for tuition to the Academy each year.

 - Scholarship recipients will be expected to: